- 2 lbs. pork shoulder meat removed from the bone

 - 1 teaspoon lemon peel

-Place all ingredients in a large Ziploc bag.
+- Place all ingredients in a large Ziploc bag.
 With the top of the Ziploc bag open, carefully submerge the bag into the bottom of the water bath, without allowing any water into the bag itself.
 The pressure of the water circulating around the outside of the bag will push any air out of the bag and form a seal around the meat.
 Using the side of the water container, carefully seal the bag.
-Cook at 175°F for 12–20 hours—it will be done in 12 but can cook up to 20 hours. (another option is 143 degrees for 50 hours)
+Cook at 175°F for 12–20 hours—it will be done in 12 but can cook up to 20 hours.

-Put plastic wrap in the bottom of a container, transfer pork from bag and pull apart with two forks (it will practically fall apart on its own).
+- Transfer pork from bag to a plate and pull apart with two forks (it will practically fall apart on its own).